COVID-19 Resources

 • Older adults can call the Eldercare Locator at 800-677-1116 Monday-Friday or visit the website to chat live or browse resources.

 • People with disabilities can contact DIAL by calling 888-677-1199 or by emailing DIAL@usaginganddisability.org.
-The DIAL information specialists are trained to work with people of various communications abilities, including spending as much time as needed to understand callers.
+The DIAL information specialists are trained to work with people of various communication abilities, including spending as much time as needed to understand callers.
 Deaf and hard-of-hearing people can reach DIAL using the 711/Video Relay Service (VRS).
 To use this free service, simply dial 711 to be connected via text with a communications assistant.
-(For people who do not communicate through speech, sign language or VRS, email is the best option to communicate with DIAL.)
+(For people who do not communicate through speech, sign language, or VRS, email is the best option to communicate with DIAL.)

 Emotional Support & Domestic Violence Assistance